 If you’ve ever played a video game, you’ve probably got a good idea of how to fly this drone.
 The controller is simple and works, but it’s not really anything special.
 The remote fits well in the hand and you’ll have the hang of how all the buttons work in just a few minutes.

 The control layout is simple.
 The left stick controls the throttle and the rudder.
-The right stick controls the direction of the flight.
+While the right stick controls the direction of the flight.
 Under the two control sticks are sliders that control left/right and leftward/rightward trim.
 Between the control sticks are sliders that control forward and backward trim.
 There is also a power switch in the middle of the controller.

 On the shoulders, there are four buttons.
 Leftmost is a button that switches between high and low speed.
 Next to that is a button that locks and unlocks the drone.
-On the right inside shoulder is a button that allows the drone to do three hundred sixty degree flips.
+While on the right inside shoulder is a button that allows the drone to do three hundred sixty degree flips.
 Finally, there is a button that toggles photos and videos on and off.

 Flying the Drone